-‘Discovery’, ‘Understand’, ‘Explore’ – the different organisations I work with refer to this stage of research using different terms, but it’s the same meaning: A process to identify what problems are causing business issues.
+(Feb ’24) ‘Discovery’, ‘Understand’, ‘Explore’ – the different organisations I work with refer to this stage of research using different terms, but it’s the same idea: A process to identify the problems that cause the business & user pain.

-It’s like a crime scene.
-Evidence is scattered and need to be drawn together to form a story.
-The team has a notion of what the outcome will look like, but it feels messy and unstructured at the start.
-As time goes on, the pieces of information click together.
+Imagine a crime scene.
+Evidence is scattered and needs to be drawn together.
+The team has a notion of what took place, but its messy and unstructured.
+As time goes on, the pieces of information click together and a story is formed…

-• Be open minded – do not be drawn into the existing hunches and beliefs of the incumbent team
+- Be open minded – do not be drawn into the existing hunches and beliefs of the witnesses

-• Be flexibile – be ready to explore avenues that may lead nowhere.
-The research plan at the start will usually adjust and expand.
-Sometimes, you may never find all the evidence you need.
+- Be flexible – be ready to explore avenues that may lead nowhere.
+The plan at the start will usually adjust and expand.
+Sometimes, you don’t find all the evidence you need.

-• Apply strategy – ensure you are clear as to the scope and measures relating to the business issue
+- Apply strategy – ensure you are clear as to the vital evidence of the situation

 It’s important to understand the scope and strategic requirements in planning.
 What evidence exists that might be causing the problems?
-What are the hypotheses? (you may need to write them).
+What are the hypotheses?
 What are the business aspirations?
 What is not in scope?

 When this is understood, the research plan will be simpler to devise.
 You can draw on existing (secondary) data, identifying the gaps that will require primary research.
 This planning should indicate the time, budget and resource you’ll need.

-There is an infinite number of sources – however, the researchers’ expertise will limit what can be done personally – a team comprising researcher, designer and analyst is the very minimum.
+There is an infinite number of sources – however, the researchers’ expertise will limit what can be done personally – a team comprising researcher, designer and business analyst is a good approach.

 Collecting your evidence is enjoyable.
 This stage involves lots of stakeholder involvement, chasing down information, setting up and fielding primary research.
 Data gathering requires patience as blockers are experienced.
 Gradually you will feel like the story is forming but be prepared to reframe your understanding as new evidence emerges.